skybet/skybet.github.io/README.md

 Docker and Docker Compose are the best way of rendering the site locally on a Mac because the version of Ruby is too old (2.1 is the minimum due to Nokogiri).
 However, you can install a newer version of Ruby to run natively if you prefer.

+0. `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` to install Homebrew if you don't already have it (see https://brew.sh)
 1. `brew install rbenv ruby-build` to install dependencies.
 This might take a while depending on what you already have installed
 2. `eval "$(rbenv init -)"` and add this to your .bash_profile or .zshrc so that rbenv is automatically loaded
 3. `rbenv install 2.4.1` to actually install Ruby 2.4.1.
 This will take some time to compile